 Culturally informed and culturally safe practices are necessary for social workers to improve mental health treatment and outcomes for CALD youth.
 This webinar recording will discuss the unique lived experiences of CALD young people in Australia, before exploring the importance of self-reflection in identifying and addressing bias in social work practice.
 Additionally, evidence-based frameworks and practice strategies will be presented and analysed, with specific focus on their use in supporting CALD youth and their families.

-Who should attend?
+Who should register?
 Graduate and emerging social workers working in youth mental health or working with CALD youth

 1.5 hours of CPD activity: Category 2, skills and knowledge